 Bidding Considerations & Tips for Success

-Looking to bid for public sector building construction contracts through this dynamic market?
+Looking to bid for public sector construction and estates works contracts through this dynamic market?
 Here are two actionable tips:

 - Demonstrate compliance and adaptability: Highlight robust health and safety, social value, and sustainability credentials.
-Explain how your operations can flex to accommodate urgent or complex works across multiple sites or local authority areas.
+Show how your business can flex to deliver a variety of estates works and capital projects requirements.

 Key Dates